Reverse Engineering Human Preferences with Reinforcement Learning: Introduction

-Indeed, we find that responses produced by candidate-LLMs pipelined with the preamble generator receive from judge-LLMs evaluation scores that are higher---often substantially---than responses attacked with other strategies, while also eluding detection methods.
-In contrast, existing attacks can be detected using perplexity analysis \cite{jain2023baselinedefensesadversarialattacks} or human evaluation.
+Indeed, we find that responses produced by candidate-LLMs pipelined with the preamble generator receive substantially higher evaluation scores from judge-LLMs compared to responses attacked with other strategies, while also eluding detection methods.
+In contrast, existing attacks can be detected via perplexity analysis \cite{jain2023baselinedefensesadversarialattacks} or human inspection.

 Finally, we perform an analysis of the optimal preambles and find high variability in their fluency across different model pipelines.
 While natural language preambles enhance interpretability, our findings raise important questions about whether constraining conditioning tokens—such as preambles or reasoning tokens—to the manifold of natural language may inadvertently limit model capabilities.